hlascelles/karina_personal_website/pages/pages-root-folder/index.md

 - url: /travel-stories/
   image: travel.jpg
   title: <a href="/travel-stories/" target="_self">1.
 Travelling is my favourite thing in life.</a>
-  text: I've visited 40 countries so far.
+  text: I've visited more than 40 countries so far.
 I avoid hotels when possible and I dislike tourist attractions.
 For me travelling is about exploring nature, architecture, cuisines and cultures around the world.
 Instead of visiting art galleries, I prefer to go for a walk looking for graffiti art.
 At night I prefer to wander around a busy port instead of pub crawling.
 Camping deep in a desert and hiking from the last stop of a rarely used train line are amongst the happiest memories I have.
   button: true
 - url: /travel-stories/cities/
   image: big_cities.jpg